The non-Archimedean Nirgendsnegativsemidefinitheitsstellensatz is not true: Further discussion

-Hence, we have proved that $h(A, A^*)$ is negative semidefinite for the unbounded operator $A$ and does not satisfy the condition (1) in the open problem.
+Hence, we have proved that $g(B, C)$ is negative semidefinite for the unbounded operators $(B,D(B))$ and $(C,D(C))$.
+Hence the polynomial $g$ does not satisfy condition $(a)$ in the open problem.

-We know that condition $(2)$ is stronger than condition $(1)$ in the open problem.
-Whether the open problem has a positive answer if we strengthen condition $(1)$ is still unknown.
-Inspired by Schm{\"u}dgen's survey paper \cite{schmudgen2009noncommutative} and his books on unbounded operators and representations \cite{schmudgen1990unbounded,schmudgen2020invitation}, we use operators satisfying (\ref{unbound}) to replace the bounded operators in condition $(1)$ and ask the following question:
+We know that condition $(b)$ is stronger than condition $(a)$ in the open problem.
+Inspired by Schm{\"u}dgen's survey paper \cite{schmudgen2009noncommutative} and his books on unbounded operators and representations \cite{schmudgen1990unbounded,schmudgen2020invitation}, we replace the bounded operators with operators satisfying (\ref{unbound}) in condition $(a)$.
+It is clear that condition $(a')$ is stronger than condition $(a)$.
+We ask the following question: